ademuanthony/near-swap/README.md

 - Ensure you have enough XMR for the amount + transaction fees
 - Note: Monero has a 10-block confirmation requirement before funds are spendable

+**Zcash errors:**

+**"zcash-cli not accessible"**:
+- Ensure `zcash-cli` is installed and in your PATH
+- Verify Zcash daemon is running
+- Check RPC credentials if using authentication
+- Test with: `zcash-cli getblockchaininfo`

+**"insufficient balance"**:
+- Check your Zcash wallet balance: `zcash-cli getbalance`
+- Ensure you have enough for the amount + transaction fees

 **"auto-deposit not enabled"**:
 - Check your `.near-swap.yaml` configuration
 - Ensure `auto_deposit.enabled: true` and the respective chain is enabled
 - For Bitcoin: `auto_deposit.bitcoin.enabled: true`
 - For Monero: `auto_deposit.monero.enabled: true`
+- For Zcash: `auto_deposit.zcash.enabled: true`

 ### Swap not completing